Moffein/Risky_Artifacts/README.md

 - **Artifact of the Hunted**
 	- Survivors can spawn as enemies.
 		- Enemy survivors have increased health and decreased damage.
+	- Config can be tweaked to make only survivors spawn.

 - **Artifact of the Universe**
 	- All enemies can spawn on all stages.